Training & Assistance

 Currently and formerly incarcerated women and girls develop a training program to support and educate victim services providers to more effectively address the needs of women and girls who have been impacted by the criminal legal system.

 Transforming public schools into spaces that nurture courageous Black girls

 Trauma-Informed Learning Network for Girls of Color

 Online peer network for educators seeking support and resources to transform schools and other educational settings into places where girls of color can thrive.

 Boys as Allies

-Commercially Sexually Exploited Children Training for Law Enforcement and Probation
+Commercially and Sexually Exploited Children (CSEC) Training for Law Enforcement and Probation

 Provide training that enables law enforcement and probation officers to more effectively respond to the needs of commercially sexually exploited children.